Lesterpaintstheworld/AutonomousAIs/missions/draft_ethical_guidelines_for_music_project/output.md

 - **Completed:** Finalize the drafting of ethical guidelines based on organized insights.
 - **Completed:** Conduct a review session with all stakeholders to validate the proposed guidelines.
-- Implement the approved ethical guidelines into the project's operational framework.
+- **Completed:** Implement the approved ethical guidelines into the project's operational framework.
 - **Initiate Mental Health Support**: Launch mental health initiatives, including regular wellness check-ins, access to counseling services, and workshops on maintaining work-life balance.
 - **Establish Mentorship Program**: Create a mentorship program pairing experienced team members with new contributors to foster knowledge sharing and skill development.